tzeikob/javascript-patterns/control-flow/sequential-execution/readme.md

 * [Password Encryption](password-encryption.js): Encrypt randomly salted passwords with callbacks
 * [Triple Encryption](triple-encryption.js): Triple encryption of a text with promises
-* [Async/await Encryption](async-encryption.js): Triple encryption of a text with async/await and promises
+* [Total Sales](total-sales.js): Calculate the total sales of a given product with async/await